Skip to main content

 How it differs from Settlement Verification

 Settlement Verification is a read-only OEM SDK you embed inside your own product to answer “did this settle and finalise”.
-The Payment Gateway is a service you run: it owns the whole intent lifecycle (create, watch, resolve, attest), produces the signed evidence chain, and is the surface a full-custody payout phase plugs into.
+The Payment Gateway is a service you run: it owns the whole intent lifecycle (create, watch, resolve, attest), produces the hash-chained, Falcon-1024 signed evidence chain, and is the surface a full-custody payout phase plugs into.
 If you only need to confirm an arbitrary settlement inside your own backend, the SDK is the lighter fit.
 If you want a gateway that runs the payment from request to proof, this is it.
+Agent Mesh is the agent-to-agent counterpart.
+It settles a single payment between two autonomous agents that are parties to it, and structurally refuses to settle for third parties.
+Payment Rails is the operator tier: it runs payments at scale on behalf of others.
+The two compose, because an Agent Mesh execution reference is exactly the evidence Payment Rails consumes, so an agent that outgrows agent-to-agent settlement has a clean path here.

 The intent lifecycle